corsairmarks/basic-more-districts-planetview-15-building-slots/mod/README.md

 ## Changelog

 * 1.0.0 Initial version
-* 2.0.0 Mark as compatible for Stellaris 3.3 version "Libra" - no script changes, but the parent mod is not backwards compatible
+* 2.0.0 Mark as compatible with Stellaris version 3.3 "Libra" - no script changes, but the parent mod is not backwards compatible
-* 3.0.0 Mark as compatible for Stellaris 3.4 version "Cepheus" - no script changes, but the parent mod is not backwards compatible
+* 3.0.0 Mark as compatible with Stellaris version 3.4 "Cepheus" - no script changes, but the parent mod is not backwards compatible
-* 4.0.0 Mark as compatible for Stellaris version 3.6 "Orion" - no script changes, but the parent mod is not backwards compatible
+* 4.0.0 Mark as compatible with Stellaris version 3.6 "Orion" - no script changes, but the parent mod is not backwards compatible
-* 5.0.0 Mark as compatible for Stellaris version 3.7 "Canis Minor" - no script changes, but the parent mod is not backwards compatible
+* 5.0.0 Mark as compatible with Stellaris version 3.7 "Canis Minor" - no script changes, but the parent mod is not backwards compatible
-* 6.0.0 Mark as compatible for Stellaris version 3.8 "Gemini" - no script changes, but the parent mod is not backwards compatible
+* 6.0.0 Mark as compatible with Stellaris version 3.8 "Gemini" - no script changes, but the parent mod is not backwards compatible

 ## Source Code